 According to UN estimates, in 2015 the GCC hosted approximately 870,000 Yemenites, 650,000 Sri Lankans, 690,000 Syrians, 540,000 Sudanese and 380,000 Afghans.
 It should, however, be mentioned that, according to such estimates, the GCC harbours only a small share of the total number of emigrants from these and other countries that are among the world’s major refugee-producing states.
 Yet, there are some exceptions; approximately one third of the Sudanese and the Sri Lankan diaspora are in the GCC, and for most Yemenites the GCC is the major migrant destination (in 2015, almost 90 per cent of the Yemenite diaspora was in the Gulf region).

 According to the merged estimates from the UN and the World Bank, there were 22.2 million migrants from non-refugee-producing countries in the GCC in 2015.
 In that same year, 2.6 million of the migrants to this region were from large refugee-producing states; the latter are defined here as countries that, according to World Bank data, have more than 5 refugees per 1000 people.
 In Figure 2, the UN’s estimates for 2015 are merged with the World Bank’s latest available estimates on refugee-producing countries (which are from 2013).
 Since then, the armed conflict has escalated in Yemen.
-That means that Yemen is not visible in the figure; however, according to the UNHCR, there were over 2.3 million IDPs in Yemen in 2015.
+That means that Yemen is situated quite low with respect to the y-axis; however, according to the UNHCR, there were over 2.3 million IDPs in Yemen in 2015.
 If we add migrants from Yemen to the numbers of migrants from other (of the above-mentioned) war-torn countries, the estimate reaches the 3.3-million mark.
 Table 1 shows the UN’s estimates of the Yemenite migrant stock in the Gulf region and numbers of migrants from the other states with large refugee populations.
 As we can see from the table, the vast majority of migrants from refugee-producing countries are hosted by Saudi Arabia.

 Table 1 here